 Joint accounts link people financially, meaning they are co-scored for future credit applications together.
-Because of this association, you should be careful not to link with people with poor credit, as their credit score will drag yours down too.
+Because of this association, you should be careful not to link with people with poor credit, as their bad credit score will bring yours down too.

 Joint account holders are liable for all debts collectively incurred.
 In theory, this means both parties are equally liable for debts, regardless of who incurred them, which can be unfair.
 In practice, it can be much worse, as banks tend to chase the individual they think is most likely to pay - so one party can become solely responsible for debts they never incurred.